ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/_book/index.md

 ## Caution: Work in progress {-}

-The first release of this project only contains Chapters 1 through 5.
-Welcome to version 0.0.2!
+The first release of this project only contained Chapters 1 through 5.
+Version 0.0.2 added Chapters 6 through 10.
+Welcome to version 0.0.3!
 The notable updates are:

-* the addition of Chapters 6 through 10 and
+* the addition of Chapters 11, 12, and 15 through 18
-* minor typo fixes to Chapter 5.
+* a minor typo fix in Chapter 8.

-Version 0.0.2 is also noteworthy in that it's the first version containing an incomplete chapter.
-At present, I do not know how to perform the simulation for Figure 7.3, nor do I understand how to run Kruschke's effective sample size simulations from subsection 7.5.2.
-Fans of this project are welcome to share solutions to those sections in the [Issues section of the GitHub repository for this project](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues).
+Version 0.0.3 is noteworthy in that it's the first version containing placeholder chapters.
+To accommodate the formatting conventions of the [bookdown package](https://bookdown.org/), I included Chapters 13 and 14, though their content is not yet fleshed out.
+Of greater interest, Chapter 11 in Kruschke's text contains several examples I have yet to sucessfully reproduce.
+They and other difficulties are detailed in the GitHub [progress log](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues/1).
+If you would like to share your solutions to those sections or any other section in the project, please open an [issue in this project's GitHub repository](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues).
+It would be a tremendous help.

-Most of the remaining chapters have completed drafts and just need another round of edits.
+Many of the remaining chapters have completed drafts and just need another round of edits.
 I'll add them, soon.
-In addition to checking in here, you can follow my GitHub [progress log](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues/1), in which I will point out other figures or sections I'm having trouble with.